omicro-labs/omicro/README.md

 Any regular computer can be a backer node and contribute to Omicro network as long as it has reasonable amount of computer memory (DRAM), e.g. 8GB, 16GB, etc. Omicro nodes do not need GPU, hashing, nor burn electricity.
-It wll be made extremely easy for backers to join.
+It will be made extremely easy for backers to join.